maxharlow/csvmatch/README.md

         --fields1 name location \
         --fields2 'Person Name' Location

 By default, all columns are used to compare rows.
 Specific columns can be also be given to be compared -- these should be in the same order for both files.
 Column headers with a space should be enclosed in quotes.
-Matches are case-sensitive by default, but can be made case-insensitive with `-i`.
+Matches are case-sensitive by default, but case can be ignored with `-i`.

-There are also options to ignore non-alphanumeric characters (`-a`), to convert to the latin alphabet (`-n`), and to sort words (`-s`) before comparisons.
-Specific terms can also be filtered out before comparisons by passing a text file and the `-l` argument.
-A predefined list of common English name prefixes (Mr, Ms, etc) can be used with `-t`.
+Other things can also be ignored.
+We can ignore non-alphanumeric characters (`-a`), common English name prefixes such as Mr and Ms (`-t`), characters from non-latin alphabets (`-n`), and the order words are given in (`-s`).
+Terms specific to your data can be ignored by passing a text file containing a regular expression on each line (`-l`).

 By default the columns used in the output are the same ones used for matching.
 Other sets of columns can be specified using the `--output` parameter.
 This takes a space-separated list of column names, each prefixed with a number and a dot indicating which file that field is from: